asdoria/AsdoriaSyliusProductCustomerGroup/README.md

     ...
 }
 ```
-6. In `src/Entity/Customer/CustomerGroup.php`.
+5.In `src/Entity/Customer/CustomerGroup.php`.
 Import the following classes, traits and methods.
 ```PHP
 use Asdoria\SyliusProductCustomerGroupPlugin\Model\Aware\ProductsAwareInterface;
 use Asdoria\SyliusProductCustomerGroupPlugin\Traits\ProductsTrait;